iParth08/Web-Development-Skills/ReactJs/README.md

 > [!WARNING]
 > **Sibling-Sibling Data Transfer**
 > - No need for Prop drilling
->   :: all shared data in the parent  then passed into child
+>   : all shared data in the parent  then passed into child
 >- No need for lifing State up
->   :: return to parent then sibling
+>   : return to parent then sibling
+>
+> *SOL : CONTEXT API*

 #### useReducer
 In addition with managing state values, it also provides with